jcbgamboa/jcbgamboa.github.io/_posts/2017-08-12-cnn-from-an-image-processing-perspective.md

 **First**: flip $g$ horizontally (i.e., $g(x) <- g(-x)$).
-Let's give the flipped $g$ a name, say $g'$. (if you don't flip $g$, then what you are calculating has actually the name of "correlation", and is simply another typical operation in signal processing.).
+Let's give the flipped $g$ a name, say $g'$. (if you don't flip $g$, then what you are calculating has actually the name of "cross-correlation", and is simply another typical operation in signal processing.).